apathetic/green/docs/components/texteditor.md

-Text editor
+# Text editor

 Text editors are used where the user is required to input and interact with content, with the option to style the content as they see fit.

-Variations: Standard
-States: Default, Active